RunZGit/SparkMLIntro/KMeansScala/README.md

 ```

 ### Extract the features from dataset using PCA
+Sometimes, data scientists uses principal components analysis(PCA) to reduce the dimentionality of the data.
+This allows us to visulize the data.
+This lab will only show how to find the points of PCAs, it is up to you if you want to figure out how to print the data.
 ```scala
 val assembler = new VectorAssembler() .setInputCols(Array("sepal length", "sepal width", "petal length", "petal width"))